jleluyer/rna-seq_mapping_workflow/README.md

-# RNA-seq using a reference genome
+# RNAseq using a reference genome

 An integrated worklow based on genome-mapping and DE gene assessment to conduct RNA-seq data analyses in Colosse